evanwsun/qeciphy/README.md

 - **Error Detection**: CRC-16 for data packets, CRC-8 for control packets
 - **Link Management**: Automatic link training and status monitoring
 - **Power Management**: Optional power state control with P-channel interface
+- **Functionality Verified**: Verified using SV-UVM testbench and 100% functional coverage

 **Bottom Line:** You only need to send valid data packets from one FPGA and receive valid data packets on the other - no need to add headers, manage link state, or handle physical layer protocols.